kckuei/masmx86-assembly-final-proj/README.md

 ## Reflection and Conceptual Errors
 In working on this project, some pretty simple yet annoying mistakes I made were in my attempts to pass single value results from procedures back to main (both for integer and floating point implementations).
 What I thought were disparate/seperate issues all turned out to be the same basic issue of not 'double-dereferencing' my addresses.

-For example, suppose we want to return a value from a procedure called withih main, passing in one stack parameter of the return address for a return value using the stdcall method...
+For example, suppose we want to return a value from a procedure called withih main, passing in one stack parameter of the return address for a return value using the stdcall approach.

 If working with integers, in general AVOID things like: